phildow/poker/README.md

 # Poker

-A description of this package.
+A collection of utilities and view for building high quality poker analysis applications on iOS and macOS.